bgpkit/monocle/README.md

 │ 13335 │ 174  │ 95.2%     │ 85.1% │ 2.3%        │ 7.8%        │
 └───────┴──────┴───────────┴───────┴─────────────┴─────────────┘

+# Show all relationships for an ASN with names
 ➜  monocle as2rel 13335 --show-name | head -10

+# Find ASNs that are single-homed to AS2914 (NTT)
+➜  monocle as2rel 2914 --single-homed --show-name

+# Find single-homed ASNs with at least 10% visibility
+➜  monocle as2rel 2914 --single-homed --min-visibility 10

+# Show only downstream customers of an ASN
+➜  monocle as2rel 2914 --is-upstream --show-name

+# Show only upstream providers of an ASN
+➜  monocle as2rel 13335 --is-downstream --show-name

+# Show relationships among multiple ASNs (all pairs)
+➜  monocle as2rel 174 2914 3356 --show-name
 ```

 ### `monocle rpki`